Ntropy86/Codeforces-Calendar/developerTesting.md

 3. *Load the extension*
    - Click "Load unpacked"
-   - Select the root folder of the cloned repository (the folder containing manifest.json)
+   - Select the root folder (folder named "extension") of the cloned repository (the folder containing manifest.json)

 4. *Verify installation*
    - The extension icon should appear in your browser toolbar